ZoeMildon/3D-faults/README.md

 For further information, please see the published GRL paper.

+## Version information
+Version 1.1 - Written by Zoe Mildon, 2016

+Functionality to model dip-variable faults added in 2018.

+Version 2.0 -  06/2021 written by Manuel Diercks and Zoe Mildon New features include:
+- input files can be .shp, .kml or .kmz
+- planar and non-planar (e.g. listric, ramp-flat) geometries can be generated at the same time
+- new user interface

-Please report any issues or bugs to Zoe Mildon (zoe.mildon.13@ucl.ac.uk, zoe.mildon@plymouth.ac.uk).
+Please report any issues or bugs to Zoe Mildon (zoe.mildon@plymouth.ac.uk).

-# REFERENCES:
+# References:
 This code uses the following functions:

 kml2struct_multi version 1.2.1 by Reno Filla (https://uk.mathworks.com/matlabcentral/fileexchange/80083-kml2struct_multi)